zainabmelh/guide-articles/articles/Certificates/target-even-numbered-elements-using-jquery/index.md

 ---
-title: "Target Even Numbered Elements Using jQuery"
+title: Target Even Numbered Elements Using Jquery
-parent: "certificates-guide"
 ---
 You can also target all the even-numbered elements.

 Here's how you would target all the `odd-numbered` elements with class target and give them classes: